alexprengere/FormalSystems/README.rst

     [def_1, [def_2, ...]] expr

 Where:
   - *def_i* is an optional definition of "wildcard", using a regular expression, for example:
     - ".*" may be anything including the empty string
     - "-+" is a string composed of "-"
-      The definitions are written using "char [is] regexp" or "char1 char2 [are] regexp" if different wildcards have the same definition.
+    The definitions are written using ``char [is] regexp`` or ``char1 char2 [are] regexp`` if different wildcards have the same definition.
 Note that you should use only *one character* for wildcard definition.
   - *expr* is the axiom expression

 Rules for theorem production should be formatted like this::

     [def_1, [def_2, ...]] cond_1 [and cond_2 [and ...]] => th_1 [and th_2 [and ...]]

 Where:

-    - *def_i* is the same as before
+  - *def_i* is the `same` as before
   - *cond_i* is a required theorem, in order to produce new theorems (separated by *and* if several conditions)
   - *th_i* is a produced theorems with the rule